stefanmintert/ep_xmlexport/README.md

 #### MIME type and encoding

 Currently the MIME type `plain/xml` is used.
-Little is known about dealing with the correct encoding (BOM, XML declaration, HTTP header).
 A switch to `application/xml` might be reasonable.

+Little is known about dealing with the correct encoding (BOM, XML declaration, HTTP header) in EPL.
+If you think I'm doing wrong, let me know (fork & PR appreciated).

 #### Message body

 TODO: Provide a DTD/Schema for XML format

-Note: The XML formats changes if output control parameters are set to `true`.
+Note: The XML format changes if output control parameters are set to `true`.
 A detailed description will follow.